DCA and Cancer

 It is essential for cancer patients (not just patients on DCA) to do aerobic exercise if they are physically able to.
 It does not matter what that type of exercise it is, just as long as it is a moderate aerobic exercise that you are able to do on a regular basis.
 There is an overwhelming body of evidence which clearly shows that cancer patients who regularly exercise simply do much better than those who do not.
 It is possible that this mitochondrial activation could be one of the reasons for this.

 Most of the research seems to indicate that DCA is more effective for cancers that are localized in the nervous system3.
 Although it can be used for other types of cancer, it is less indicated for cancers that do not localize to the nervous system.
 A very common side effect from chemotherapy is neuropathy4 and DCA should be used with caution if there are any signs of neuropathy.
 There are no known drug interactions with DCA except for the drug Lasix which is a diuretic.
 Overall DCA is a very safe therapy and there are many studies that demonstrate the safety of this therapy.

-A Naturopathic doctor that works with oncology will take the time to look at your case and will write you a prescription for DCA if it is truly indicated.
+A Naturopathic doctor that works with cancer care will take the time to look at your case and will write you a prescription for DCA if it is truly indicated.
 Contact Yaletown Naturopathic Clinic to see if this is the right therapy for you.

 1) “Cheap, ‘safe’ drug kills most cancers”.
 New Scientist.
 2007-01-17.
 Retrieved 2014-08-23.